-Petrie Terblanche is clearly excited over his capacity to make a real difference at Criteo, a Paris-based company, which produces software to retarget online advertising.
+Petrie Terblanche is clearly excited about his capacity to make a real difference at Criteo, a Paris-based company that produces software to retarget online advertising.

 “My passion is to work for a company where I can help to improve and scale processes, while reducing the overall risk exposure.
 At Criteo, I live through the changes as my ideas for its growth are implemented.”

 As vice-president: internal control and risk management, Petrie identifies and maps enterprise risks and seeks to mitigate these to ensure Criteo can compete in one of the world’s most fiercely competitive economic fields – the ‘ad tech’ sector.

 Petrie came to the sector, which produces analytics and digital tools to target advertising at individuals and particular audiences, from Silicon Valley in 2015.

 The field’s fast-moving pace is clearly a draw for him: “Things are changing quickly and I love that.
 You have to be current with technology best practices and the latest in risk management to stay relevant.”

 Having previously worked for public accounting, IT hardware and mobile peripheral firms, he describes the transition to a software company as exciting.

 He has to consider a number of completely new factors when mapping the firm’s enterprise risks; developing its internal risk management strategy; and advising on and testing internal controls to ensure financial reporting compliance.